waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

 # 4. Git Undoings (Checkout, Revert & Reset)
-  Checkout - helps to navigate from one commit to another in a particular code branch.
+  CHECKOUT - helps to navigate from one commit to another in a particular code branch.
 Use the following commands to checkout or navigate your commits or branch

     git checkout commitID (NB: commitID can be obtained when you check your commit history)
    <P> <b>git checkout master</b> (to navigate to the master branch).</P>
   <p> <b> git checkout branchName</b> (to naviage to another branch other than the master branch).</p>

-<p> <b>  Revert</b> - helps to create another commit after modifying a particular commit of a particular branch.
+<p> <b>  REVERT</b> - helps to create another commit after modifying a particular commit of a particular branch.
 For example, you have a commit called "hello world" containing "<p>Hello world</p>" as the content.
 If want to change the content to <p> Hello Nigeria </p>, you need to make another commit by reverting the "hello world" commit.
 This preserves the "hello world" commit and also produce a new commit e.g "Hello Nigeria".
 Use the steps below for reverting your commit:</p>
     <p>1.
 Stage your code by entering <b>git add .</b> </P>
   <p>  2.
 Revert your commit by entering <b>git revert newCommitName</b> then press enter</P>

-<p> <b> Reset</b> - When you reset a commit, all the commit history before it will be deleted.
+<p> <b> RESET</b> - When you reset a commit, all the commit history before it will be deleted.
 Lets assume we have the following commits a->b->c->d->e->f.
 When we reset our commit history to e, commits a,b,c and d will be deleted.
 Use the command below to reset to a commit:
    <b> git reset desiredCommitID --hard</b></p>